Introducing Tasks in Drawboard Projects: turn every markup into measurable action

 Example: A site engineer spots missing waterproofing in a service riser.
 They drop a pin on the drawing, set a due date, and assign it before leaving the room.

-Assign work with due dates and expanded statuses
+Upgraded - Assign work with due dates and custom statuses

 Keep discussions tied to the drawing